seger/echinoderm-anatomy-and-development-ontology/README.md

-# Echinoderm stage ontology
+# Echinoderm Anatomy and Development Ontology

-This is a draft of the ontology of Echinoderm developmental stages.
-Do not use for curation.
+New version of the ontology of Echinoderm Anatomy and Development (EcAO).

 ## Acknowledgements